p0bailey/p0bailey.github.io/_posts/2020-10-30-terraform-cloud-remote-state-demystified.md.markdown

 Today

-HashiCorp evolve its software tools around the users need allowing to use and consume complex systems with a joyfull user experience.
+HashiCorp evolve its software tools around the users need allowing to use and consume complex systems with a joyful user experience.
 From the state file sitting on laptop filesystem, to a remote S3 bucket, today we have Terraform Cloud.

 About Terraform Cloud